appsinacup/godot-rapier-physics/README.md

 - iOS (arm64)
 - *DISABLED* Web (wasm32)

-# Installation
+# Installation Rapier 2D

 - Automatic (Recommended): Download the plugin from the official [Godot Asset Store](https://godotengine.org/asset-library/asset/2267) using the `AssetLib` tab in Godot.

 - Manual: Download the github release and move only the `addons` folder into your project `addons` folder.

-- Build it yourself.
-Read more about it in the [contribute file](CONTRIBUTE.md).

 After installing, go to `Advanced Settings` -> `Physics` -> `2D`.
 Change `Physics Engine` to `Rapier2D`.

+# Installation Rapier 3D

+- Automatic (Recommended): Download the plugin from the official [Godot Asset Store](https://godotengine.org/asset-library/asset/2267) using the `AssetLib` tab in Godot.

+- Manual: Download the github release and move only the `addons` folder into your project `addons` folder.

+After installing, go to `Advanced Settings` -> `Physics` -> `3D`.
+Change `Physics Engine` to `Rapier3D`.

 # Samples

-After installing the addon, the samples are in the `samples/godot-rapier2d` folder.
+After installing the addon, the samples are in the `bin2/samples/godot-rapier2d` and `bin3/samples/godot-rapier3d` folder.
 In order to run them, you have to enable the physics engine for some extra features to work (eg. fluids) as described above.

 # Contribute

-If you want to contribute, view [CONTRIBUTE.md](CONTRIBUTE.md) for more info.
+If you want to contribute, view [docs/CONTRIBUTE.md](docs/CONTRIBUTE.md) for more info.

 # [Discord](https://discord.gg/56dMud8HYn)